top of page

 Late Phase (Weeks 6–10+)

-Progression Criteria:
+Progression Criteria

 5. What to Avoid

-• Passive-only approaches without neuromuscular retraining
+• Relying solely on passive treatment approaches without neuromuscular retraining

 6. Clinical Takeaway

 If you’re not using the Flexion-Rotation Test, you’re guessing.
 Accurate assessment of upper cervical mobility, position sense, and motor control is essential for treating cervicogenic headaches effectively.
+Understanding these principles can make a significant difference in patient care.

 Comments